 The Bank's risk assessment begins with risk identification and culminates in mitigation.
-Risk evaluation deploys several methods to measure the impacts of such risk on the capital adequacy.
-A cost and benefit analysis is also done to ascertain whether a risk should be taken on, while some conventional methods are used to measure the Pillar I risks, Pillar II risks as assessed using methods that reflect the peculiarity and complexity of the Bank's business.
+Risk evaluation deploys several methods to measure the impacts of identified risks on the Bank's capital adequacy.
+A cost and benefit analysis is also done to ascertain whether a risk should be taken on.
+While some conventional methods are used to measure the Pillar I risks, Pillar II risks as assessed using methods that reflect the peculiarity and complexity of the Bank's business.
 Another key factor considered in measuring Pillar II risk is the materiality principle.